Valentine Charles Browne, 5th Earl of Kenmare1

 Consanguinity Index=2.07%

-He was educated at Eton College, Windsor, Berkshire, England.2 He gained the title of 4th Baron Chesham, of Chesham, co.
-Buckingham [U.K., 1858] on 9 November 1907.1 He gained the rank of Captain in the service of the 10th Hussars.1 He fought in the First World War, where he was wounded.1 He was decorated with the award of the Military Cross (M.C.).1 He held the office of Justice of the Peace (J.P.).1 He held the office of Deputy Lieutenant (D.L.).1 He fought in the Second World War.1 He gained the rank of Squadron Leader in the service of the Royal Air Force Volunteer Reserve.1
+He was educated at Eton College, Windsor, Berkshire, EnglandG.2 He gained the title of 4th Baron Chesham, of Chesham, co.
+Buckingham [U.K., 1858] on 9 November 1907.1 He gained the rank of Captain in the 10th Hussars.1 He fought in the First World War, where he was wounded.1 He was awarded the Military Cross (M.C.)1 He held the office of Justice of the Peace (J.P.)1 He held the office of Deputy Lieutenant (D.L.)1 He fought in the Second World War.1 He gained the rank of Squadron Leader in the Royal Air Force Volunteer Reserve.1

 Child of John Compton Cavendish, 4th Baron Chesham and Margot Mills